 Thank Goodness for C-3PO!
 This shiny, golden droid was a know-it-all with good reason.
 C-3PO was actually fluent in over six million forms of communication, making him a polyglot of high enough caliber to snatch the current Guinness Book of Records first place away from Ziad Fazah, who speaks a mere 58 languages.
 It’s not surprising then, that this key character acted as a professional translator in all the Star Wars movies.

-Star Wars Episode VII: The Force Awakens whips up the galactic fury once more on December 18th and we’ll be waiting to hear what corners of the world are represented this time around.
+Star Wars Episode VIII: The Last Jedi whips up the galactic fury once more this month and we’ll be waiting to hear what corners of the world are represented this time around!